 How will Dual Enrollment Benefit Students?

-The program is designed to encourage a broader range of students to experience postsecondary education by allowing the student to concurrently enroll in postsecondary courses and to receive both secondary and postsecondary credit for the coursework at little to no cost to the student.
+The program is designed to encourage a broader range of students to experience postsecondary education by allowing the student to concurrently enroll in postsecondary courses and to receive both secondary and postsecondary credit for the coursework at a reduced cost to the student.
 Dual Enrollment helps to introduce more students to the advantages of postsecondary education and helps students have a more successful transition into the culture and expectations that are present in postsecondary institutions.

 Penn State New Kensington offers a 50% tuition reduction, for up to two courses per semester, to any student taking Penn State coursework as part of the state approved Dual Enrollment program.